-Section 7: Procedures Following Blast Cleaning and Immediately Prior to Coating
+7. Procedures Following Blast Cleaning and Immediately Prior to Coating

-- 7.1 Visible deposits of oil, grease, or other contaminants shall be removed according to SSPC-SP 1 or another method agreed on by those parties responsible for establishing the requirements and those responsible for performing the work. - 7.2 Dust and loose residues shall be removed from prepared surfaces by brushing, blowing off with clean, dry air, vacuum cleaning, or other methods agreed on by those responsible for establishing the requirements and those responsible for performing the work.
-Moisture separators, oil separators, traps, or other equipment may be necessary to achieve clean, dry air. - 7.3 After blast cleaning, surface imperfections that remain (e.g., sharp fins, sharp edges, weld spatter, burning slag, scabs, slivers, etc.) shall be removed to the extent required in the procurement documents (project specification).
-Any damage to the surface profile resulting from the removal of surface imperfections shall be corrected to meet the requirements of Paragraph 2.4.
-NOTE: Additional information on surface imperfections is contained in Paragraph A.5 of Appendix A.
+- 7.1 Visible deposits of oil, grease, or other contaminants shall be removed according to SSPC-SP 1 or another method agreed upon by those parties responsible for establishing the requirements and those responsible for performing the work. - 7.2 Dust and loose residues shall be removed from prepared surfaces by brushing, blowing off with clean, dry air, vacuum cleaning, or other methods agreed upon by those responsible for establishing the requirements and those responsible for performing the work.
+NOTE: The presence of toxic metals in the abrasives or paint being removed may place restrictions on the methods of cleaning permitted.
+Comply with all applicable regulations.
+Moisture separators, oil separators, traps, or other equipment may be necessary to achieve clean, dry air.

-7.4 Any visible rust that forms on the surface of the steel after blast cleaning shall be removed by recleaning the rusted areas to meet the requirements of this standard before coating.
-NOTE: Information on rust-back (re-rusting) and surface condensation is contained in Paragraphs A.6, A.7, and A.8 of Appendix A.
+- 7.3 After blast cleaning, surface imperfections that remain (e.g., sharp fins, sharp edges, weld spatter, burning slag, scabs, slivers, etc.) shall be removed to the extent required in the procurement documents (project specification).
+Any damage to the surface profile resulting from the removal of surface imperfections shall be corrected to meet the requirements of Section 2.4.
+NOTE: Additional information on surface imperfections is contained in Section A.5 of Appendix A. - 7.4 Any visible rust that forms on the surface of the steel after blast cleaning shall be removed by recleaning the rusted areas to meet the requirements of this standard before coating.
+NOTE: Information on rust-back (re-rusting) and surface condensation is contained in Sections A.6, A.7 and A.8 of Appendix A.

-Section 8: Inspection
+8. Inspection

-8.1 Work and materials supplied under this standard are subject to inspection by a representative of those responsible for establishing the requirements.
+- 8.1 Work and materials supplied under this standard are subject to inspection by a representative of those responsible for establishing the requirements.
 Materials and work areas shall be accessible to the inspector.
-The procedures and times of inspection shall be as agreed on by those responsible for establishing the requirements and those responsible for performing the work.

-8.2 Conditions not complying with this standard shall be corrected.
+The procedures and times of inspection shall be as agreed upon by those responsible for establishing the requirements and those responsible for performing the work. - 8.2 Conditions not complying with this standard shall be corrected.
 In the case of a dispute, an arbitration or settlement procedure established in the procurement documents (project specification) shall be followed.
-If no arbitration or settlement procedure is established, then a procedure mutually agreeable to purchaser and supplier shall be used.
+If no arbitration or settlement procedure is established, then a procedure mutually agreeable to purchaser and supplier shall be used. - 8.3 The procurement documents (project specification) should establish the responsibility for inspection and for any required affidavit certifying compliance with the specification